valleyofdoom/PC-Tuning/README.md

 <details>
 <summary>Option 1 -  Install using USB storage</summary>

 - Download [Ventoy](https://github.com/ventoy/Ventoy/releases) and launch ``Ventoy2Disk.exe``.
 Navigate to the option menu and select the correct partition style and disable Secure Boot support.
 The current partition style can be determined by typing ``msinfo32`` in ``Win+R``.
-Finally, select your USB storage and click install.
+Finally, select your USB storage and click install

 - Move your Windows ISO into the USB storage in File Explorer